“Being advocates for human flourishing, through initiatives which combat injustice, environmental destruction, exclusion and isolation.”

 Elsewhere on this website Clergy and Readers can find liturgical resources; including:

 - Special Creationtide versions of Eucharist, Morning Prayer, and Service of the Word which could be used for Harvest services or other Sundays.

 - Liturgical resources from the National Environmental Group.

-Creationtide, or the season of creation, is the period in the annual church calendar dedicated to God as Creator and Sustainer of all life.
+The Season of Creation, is the period in the annual church calendar dedicated to God as Creator and Sustainer of all life.